grimsteel/get-off-those-sites/README.md

 A simple extension which aims to keep you off mind numbing sites like Facebook and Twitter (henceforth referred to as "the sites")

+## Installation

+1. Clone the repo
+2. Open Chrome and go to `chrome://extensions`
+3. Enable developer mode
+4. Click "Load unpacked" and select the src folder

 ## User Flow:

 **Install**: The user is shown an onboarding page which includes buttons to to add typical sites to the extension